rascol/Raspberry-Pi-PPS-Client/README.md

 It can take as long as 20 minutes for pps-client to fully acquire the first time it runs.
 This happens if the `jitter` shown in the status printout is on the order of 100,000 microseconds or more.
 It's quite common for the NTP fractional second to be off by that amount.
 In this case pps-client may restart several times as it slowly reduces the `jitter` offset.
 That happens because system functions that pps-client calls internally prevent time changes of more than about 500 microseconds in each second.

-Here is a complete list parameters shown in the status printout:
+These are the parameters shown in the status printout:

  * First two columns - date and time of the rising edge of the PPS signal.
  * Third column - the total number of PPS interrupts received since pps-client was started.